 As with standard returns for self-employed businesses and smaller firms, you will need to detail any changes made to your partnership in the last tax year, and will also need to make sure that you are both responsible for the timely and accurate completion of the main return.
 This also means that you will need to fill in partnership pages of your individual return, where you will be asked to provide further information on what you and your partner have done over the past tax year.
 Many accountants Harrow and beyond will tell you that while HMRC requires a series of forms and similar information from partnerships on their specific returns, these forms and the legislation you need to follow are not particularly complex when broken down.

-As tax advisors London firms rely upon, we can help you and your business partner navigate even the most complex of tax returns – without the headaches or the financial stress!
+As tax advisors London firms rely upon, we can help you and your business partner by giving tax return instructions even the most complex of tax returns – without the headaches or the financial stress!